 “Some people don’t fully understand the rules associated with charging for flights and charging passengers who may be flying aboard your aircraft,” says Doug Carr, vice president of operations for the National Business Aviation Association (NBAA).
 “This is where we see most of our illegal charter activity, as opposed to people advertising their jets without proper authority from the Federal Aviation Association (FAA).”

 Whatever the reason, the impact on the industry’s bottom line is massive.
 In Europe, a conservative estimate puts the cost of illegal charter activity at around £2.5 billion (US$4 billion) per year in lost revenue for AOC-registered charter companies.
 The reality may be far higher.

-“The gray market is like a disease,” says Naqbi.
+“The grey market is like a disease,” says Naqbi.
 “Those with an AOC have invested capital and have infrastructure in place.
 Meanwhile, a simple broker makes money by sitting on the phone at home and taking margin from companies who put in the effort.”

 Economics and safety